Talk: Tania Bruguera

 - When 23 Aug - 23 Aug 2019

-Cnr of Oxford St and Greens Rd, Paddington NSW 2021
+Cnr Oxford St & Greens Rd Paddington NSW 2021

-In this special public event hear acclaimed artist Tania Bruguera discuss recent projects and initiatives that examine and expose the nature of political and social power structures.
+In this special public event, acclaimed artist Tania Bruguera discusses recent projects and initiatives that examine and expose the nature of political and social power structures.

-Introduction by Dr Verónica Tello, Lecturer, Contemporary Art Theory.
+Introduction by Dr Verónica Tello, Lecturer, Contemporary Art Theory, UNSW Art & Design.